 Speak with a broker before assuming you are ineligible.
 Some lenders have mechanisms for funding required repairs as part of the mortgage.
 The independent appraisal will flag concerns.

 Generally yes, subject to lender-specific review.
 Building age, owner-occupancy percentage, and reserve fund health are factors.
-Not every lender treats condos identically — another reason to compare all four.
+Not every lender treats condos identically — another reason to compare all major lenders.

 Check what you'd qualify for — no commitment: → Try the Free Reverse Mortgage Calculator

-Get a personalised eligibility assessment across all four lenders:
+Get a personalised eligibility assessment across all major lenders:

 Keep reading: